mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/methodology/index.md

 3. The caller *measures* the time it takes to get the HTTP response back.
 That's the key metric for the cold start estimation.
 4. The caller *logs* the response and the timings to blob storage.

 Given enough number and variety of requests, statistical estimates can be derived from the measurements.
-The charts and conclusions on Serverless Land are based on these estimates.
+The charts and conclusions are based on these estimates.

 Learn the results: [Comparison of Cold Starts across AWS, Azure, and GCP](/serverless/coldstarts/big3/).